exoscale/terms/dpa.markdown

 4.2 In assessing the appropriate level of security, Processor shall take account in particular of the risks that are presented by Processing, in particular from a Personal Data Breach.

+4.3 These measures take into account the state of the art and include:
+- (a) the pseudonymisation and encryption of Client Data;
+- (b) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;
+- (c) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident;
+- (d) a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of the processing.

 ## 5. Subprocessing

 5.1 Processor shall not appoint (or disclose any Company Personal Data to) any Subprocessor unless required or authorized by the Company.

 5.2 Processor maintains a list of its sub-Processors per Service at https://www.exoscale.com/privacy/#data-processors.
 Processor informs the Company of any intended changes concerning the addition or replacement of other Processors at least 30 days in advance.
 Processor makes sure Data Processing Addendums are in place with its sub-Processors to ensure compliance with the GDPR and our security/data protection policies.
 If the Company objects the addition or replacement of a sub-Processor, they may terminate the services as described in the T&C.

 ## 6. Data Subject Rights